marshall62/msadmin/docs/readme.txt

 python manage.py runserver
 Can only hit the localhost:8000

-Set up mod_wsgi for apache as in /httpd/conf.d/wsgi.conf (last line is specific for centos)
+Set up mod_wsgi for apache as in /etc/httpd/conf.d/wsgi.conf (last line is specific for centos)
 WSGISocketPrefix /var/run/wsgi

+Note that the wsgi.conf has the path to the virtualenv that will run WSGIDaemonProcess rose.cs.umass.edu python-home=/mnt/net/django/msadmin/env-msad min-py3-4 python-path=/mnt/net/django/msadmin

+2/24/18 Upgraded to Django 2 and created a new virtualenv /env-msadmin-py34-dj2

 The static directory should be served by apache because it is CSS.